How to Plaster a Wall (Complete Guide with Top Advice!)

 Learning how to plaster is an advanced D.I.Y. project.
 The techniques and methods involved in plastering are not easy to master.
-However, if you have the time and the patience, it can be a rewarding project to take on yourself.
+Hiring a professional plasterer is the best way to ensure your plastering project is a success.

 If you’re new to plastering, this guide will take you through everything you need to know.
 Whether you want to know how to plaster damaged walls, how to mix plaster to the right consistency, or how to plaster external walls, we will explain every step of the process.
 So read on to discover how you can become a plastering pro!